Finding a Top Financial Advisor Firm in Bellevue, Washington

 Synergy Financial Management

 Up next on our list of the top financial advisors in Bellevue is Synergy Financial Management.
 This small firm works mainly with non-high-net-worth individual clients, but works with a handful of high-net-worth individuals as well.
-The firm does not have a large institutional client base, but institutions that it works with include a small number of pooled investment vehicles, pensions, profit sharing plans and other investment advisors.
+The firm does not have a largely institutional client base, but institutions that it works with include a small number of pooled investment vehicles, pensions, profit-sharing plans and other investment advisors.
 This firm does not have a minimum account size requirement.

 Synergy Financial Management is a fee-based firm.
 Because the firm and some of its advisors can earn commissions from selling insurance products or investing clients in certain funds, there is a potential conflict of interest.
 However, the firm is a registered fiduciary that is legally obligated to act in the best interests of clients at all times.